 Chores can play a major role in the development of children, and as a study released from the University of Mississippi shows, those who had done chores as young children were more likely to be well-adjusted, to have better relationships with friends and family and to be more successful in their careers.

 Over the years many have attempted to simplify the chores process or provide relief to the battle scars.
 The best idea was the chore chart, and over time it came in many shapes and sizes.
 Some have suggested that the chore chart is REALLY the reason the refrigerator was invented.
 Still, for the most part, chore charts have been an effective tool in helping keep kids focused and on schedule with appointed duties.

-Thanks to modern technology, you can now take the cumbersome, physical chore chart anywhere thanks to BusyKid.
+Thanks to modern technology, you can now take the cumbersome, physical chore chart anywhere thanks to BusyKid’s chore chart app.
 We all know kids love smartphones, tablets, and computers and are smarter than most adults when it comes to navigating apps.
 BusyKid is perfect for these kids!

 How does it work?

-- Parents easily add chores that kids mark finished after completed.
+- This modern chore chart app lets parents easily add chores that kids mark finished after completed.